AdaCore/spark2014/lrm/source/introduction.rst

   suitable flow analysis specifications.
 If this is not done then the analysis would have to assume some suitably pessimistic specification.

+Note that when language features are presented and defined in the remainder of this document, it is assumed that verification is being performed in constructive and no explicit detail is given on retrospective mode.

 .. todo::
    Add detail on how retrospective mode will work when we have a mix of |SPARK| and non-|SPARK|.